- Undergraduate Program Description

 Each major must have two semesters of experience in performance in some capacity and may choose from any organized performance group at Boston College (such as Boston College Symphony Orchestra, Chamber Music Ensemble, Popular Styles Ensemble, Irish Traditional Music classes, University Chorale, Voices of Imani, Liturgy Arts Group, student a cappella group, BC bOp, Marching Band, Wind Ensemble, etc.), through more informal student groups (by consultation with the Director of the Undergraduate Program in Music), or through private lessons.

 Majors will be asked to identify important works from the Western tradition in a series of Listening Competency exams.
 Each year of the music major (normally three), a list of works will be given to students that they must be able to identify by the end of the year.
 A listening test on each of three lists of works will be administered until the student passes.

 - Ear Training/Sight Singing: (two credits)

-All majors will be expected to have passed the minimum competency requirements in Ear Training and Sight-Singing before graduation.
-The courses MUSA1090–2090 Ear-Training and Sight-Singing are two-credit classes designed and recommended as an aid to passing this test.
+All majors must pass the minimum competency requirements in Ear Training and Sight-Singing before graduation.
+The courses MUSA1090 and -2090 Ear-Training and Sight-Singing are two-credit classes designed and recommended as an aid to passing this test.